Google “PPC optimization,” and you’ll get a whopping 2,320,000 results. That’s quite a lot of information to go through.

 3. Structure Your Campaigns According to Theme

-Avoid the temptation to create a single PPC advertising campaign that targets a very wide audience and promotes everything there is about your business, product or service.
+Avoid the temptation to create a single PPC advertising campaign that targets a vast audience and promotes everything there is about your business, product, or service.

-The nice thing about PPC is that you get to control who sees your ad and create different ads according to theme.
+The nice thing about PPC is that you control who sees your ad and create different ads according to the theme.
 There’s more than one benefit if you stick to this rule.

-It helps you stay on top of things and it keeps your campaigns organized and easier to manage.
-It also allows you to create ads that are highly relevant and, in turn, with a higher chance of conversion.
+It helps you stay on top of things, keeping your campaigns organized and easier to manage.
+It also allows you to create highly relevant ads and, in turn, with a higher chance of a conversion.